Introduction

 Overview

-To become an approved MSP for Messages for Business, you must first create an account for your organization through Apple Business Register.
-Apple reviews your registration, and a member of the Messages for Business team in your region contacts you to schedule a review of your capabilities and go-to-market plan for Messages for Business.
+To become an approved MSP for Apple Messages for Business, you must first create an account for your organization through Apple Business Register.
+Apple reviews your registration, and a member of the Apple Messages for Business team in your region contacts you to schedule a review of your capabilities and go-to-market plan for Apple Messages for Business.

 Once the region team approves your organization to begin the onboarding process, there are three phases to complete: Integration, Brand Onboarding, and Launch.